 Preemption Watch Bill Tracking Summary

-Please email ANR with any new smokefree bills—or anticipated bills that we should keep our eyes open for—or preemption attempts in your state and we will be sure to add them to Preemption Watch.
+The majority of state legislatures are still in session.
+Please email ANR with any new smokefree bills—or anticipated bills that we should keep our eyes open for in 2017—as well as preemption attempts in your state and we will be sure to add them to Preemption Watch.

 Strong: Bill includes 100% smokefree non-hospitality

 workplaces and/or restaurants and/or bars; strengthens existing smokefree laws;

 Weak: Bill includes ventilation, smoking rooms, or other key exemptions.

 Weakens: Bill weakens a current strong 100% smokefree law.

 Preemptive: Bill contains preemptive language that removes the right to local control.